England Family Adventure | Booked by Jamie

 Train to Bath

 London Paddington direct to Bath Spa, 1h20m.
-A straightforward journey with luggage.
+Straightforward with luggage.

 Evening

 Drop bags, take a short walk through the city center, dinner in Bath.
-A quieter evening after a full day.
+A gentler evening after a full day.

 Now in Bath, England | Aug 10 – 13